B2B Recipe

 Create B2B Price List#

-Use price lists to set different prices for each B2B customer group, among other conditions.
+Price lists allow you to set different prices for each customer group, among other conditions.
+They're useful to override prices for custom use cases.

 Based on your use case, you may need to customize the Medusa Admin to add new widgets or pages.